-๐ What is API-First
+๐ What is API-First?

-approach means you design and define your APIs before writing any implementation code.
+The API-first approach means you design and define your APIs before writing any implementation code.

 Instead of building a backend and then exposing endpoints, you: